OctopusDeploy/blog/blog/2021-04/tips-building-custom-execution-containers/index.md

 ## Conclusion

-Execution Containers in Octopus Deploy make it much easier to manage dependencies.
-We attempted to provide images to help as many people as possible get started with execution containers.
-The upside is they should work for the vast majority of you out there.
-The downside is the images often include additional software you might not need.
-That leads to bloat and longer download times.
-The hope is with these tips, you can craft images to fit your needs exactly.
+Execution containers in Octopus Deploy make it easier to manage dependencies.
+Octopus provides images to help as many people as possible get started with execution containers.
+They should work for most, but the images can include additional software you don’t need, resulting in bloat and longer download times.

+I hope the tips provided help you craft images to fit your specific needs.

+Happy deployments!